aarchapaul/aarchapaul.github.io/index.md

 layout: default
 ---

-# Header 1
+# About

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Welcome to my personal blog.
+This is where I share my CEH/OSCP learning journey and post CTF writeups.